 As the months crept forward, Jill recognized a major problem.
 There was an abundance of QUALITY furniture that she had to refuse, simply because the current location was too small to fit a single extra item.

 Driving home from work one night, she spotted a vacant building.
 It was double the size of the current location.
 She parked and peered in the windows.
 Her wheels began to turn.
 She approached Vance the next day to tell of her findings, tossing around the idea of moving the store to a new location–and fast.
 Vance agreed, however wondering if this single move, would make or break the entire decade of the stores existence.

 The store was then moved to 9115 Chinden Boulevard in December of 2012, where it currently resides.
 From then and every day since, the team is working to improve the store and experiment with new ideas.
 With a shift in focus to cleanliness, organization, and staging, this has created sustainable growth year over year.
 Along with that, they branched out from strictly consignment, to new items as well.
 Coaster and Furniture of America are the 2 largest suppliers of new items The Recycled Room currently carries.
 Similarly, Tropical Salvage and Mustache Flats bring a high-end touch by way of all-wood products.
 The addition of custom sign makers, radio retro-fitters and wood workers is a large reason for the uniqueness of the store.

-This cycle of them trying out new ideas has made the company grow into an outstanding Business in Boise.
+The cycle of them trying out new ideas to meet customers needs has made the company grow into an outstanding Business in Boise.
 And one that wont go away any time soon.
-In the fall of 2015, Vance graduated college with 2 degrees, one in Marketing and one in Business Management and Jill asked him to become partner in January of 2016, which was gladly accepted
+In the fall of 2015, Vance graduated college with 2 degrees, one in Marketing and one in Business Management and Jill asked him to become a business partner in January of 2016, which was gladly accepted

 In early 2016 after completing one staging job, they had a conversation,